-Commercialisation helps us to know more about the various facilities which we can provide to business as well as the customers.
+Commercialization helps us to know more about the various facilities which we can provide to businesses as well as customers.
 It is necessary to grow every day and develop opportunities in a career as well as in the business sector.

-Commercialisation has not only introduced various businesses, but it has established lots of entrepreneurship.
-From patenting several intellectual rights, trademarks to adding up more promotional benefits and awareness to the citizens of the country, Commercialisation has been playing a pivotal role in boosting entrepreneurship.
+Commercialization has not only introduced various businesses, but it has established lots of entrepreneurship.
+From patenting several intellectual rights, and trademarks to adding up more promotional benefits and awareness to the citizens of the country, Commercialisation has been playing a pivotal role in boosting entrepreneurship.

 4) Success in recruitment

-Commercialisation has not only to help in bringing out the best of the economy, but it also brings out positivity in public.
-It not only helps to generate awareness about economic growth but now even one can participate in it by studying entrepreneur skills.
+Commercialization has not only helped in bringing out the best in the economy, but it also brings out positivity in public.
+It not only helps to generate awareness about economic growth but now even one can participate in it by studying entrepreneurial skills.

-The success of commercialisation will not only help an organization to recruit talented people but also improvise for the research and overall development of the organization.
+The success of commercialization will not only help an organization recruit talented people but also improvise the research and overall development of the organization.

 5) Overall industrial development

-Commercialization opens the door of various opportunities in the industrial sector where your company can quickly get into the benefits of investors, engaging with the experienced members or partners in the industry.
+Commercialization opens the door to various opportunities in the industrial sector where your company can quickly get into the benefits of investors, engaging with experienced members or partners in the industry.

-Partnership in production will not only add resources, but it will also help to generate the right amount of research and development.
+Production partnership will not only add resources but will also help to generate the right amount of research and development.
 One can quickly generate revenue and add on more features to make their market much broader and better.

 It plays a significant role in channelizing growth in underdeveloped nations.
 It reflects on growth and boosts the economy.